How many people live in subsidized housing in the United States?

 United States, 2023

-Households living in subsidized housing contribute to their rent.
-In 2023, households living in subsidized housing paid average monthly rent of $416, which translates to an average of $4,992 per year, or 29% of the average household’s annual income.
-HUD contributed $989 per household per month, on average.
+The limited income available to renters still goes toward paying rent.
+In 2023, average monthly rent paid by households was $416 (HUD contributed $989 per household), which translates to an average of $4,992 per year, or 29% of the average household’s annual income.

-Households that qualify for subsidies have a variety of family structures.
-HUD data focused on homes with children, female-headed households, and households that include people with disabilities.
+Households that qualified for subsidies had a variety of family structures.
+HUD data focused on homes with children, female-headed households, and households that included people with disabilities.
 In the latest year:

 In addition, 66% of households that lived in subsidized housing were headed by people belonging to minority groups, which the Census Bureau defines as anyone whose race and ethnicity is anything other than “white alone, non-Hispanic.”